 Marostica has two castles.
 It is known for its cherries, which you can taste on the last Sunday in May during the Cherry Festival.

 Of course you can't talk about the Veneto without mentioning Venice.
 The colors of Venice might startle you.
 The fountain of free wine that fueled the famous boatmaking in the Arsenale will astound and amaze you ("At its peak, wine consumption for each worker seems to have peaked at 5 liters a day.")
 Think about it while you snack on the grilled Scallops or Moeche (Soft Shelled Crabs of Venice).
 Head to the Lido for a swim, or, at the right time, the Bienale di Venezia.
+You can also do some pretty amazing stuff with Walks of Italy, like Dine Around Venice: Authentic Food & Wine Experience with Moonlight Gondola Ride.
 Plan your trip: